junxit/us-congress-bills-114/metadata.md

 - 2015-07-30 — Senate amendment proposed (on the floor): Amendment SA 2543 proposed by Senator McConnell for Senator Carper.(consideration: CR S6207; text: CR S6207)
 - 2015-07-30 — Senate amendment submitted
 - 2015-07-30 — The committee amendments agreed to by Unanimous Consent. (consideration: CR S6207; text of measure as reported in Senate: CR S6207)
+- 2015-07-31 — Message on Senate action sent to the House.
+- 2015-07-31 — Received in the House.
+- 2015-07-31 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-07-31 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-07-31 — Referred to the Committee on Oversight and Government Reform, and in addition to the Committee on Homeland Security, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.